marcaube/unspread/README.md

-# Excel Merge
+# Unspread

-**Excel Merge** is a happy bunch of console commands to merge excel and csv files together in different ways.
+**Unspread** is a happy bunch of console commands to merge excel and csv files together in different ways.

 ## Usage